Did you know that in the winter, the air in your home can be drier than the Sahara Desert?

 Too Much Static Electricity

 Do you seem to have an electrifying effect on everything you touch?
 From doorknobs to blankets to the cat, you and the objects in your home become charged with static electricity.
 Not only is this annoying, but it can be quite painful!

 Ways to Kick Dry Indoor Air to the Curb

 It’s time to say buh-bye to dry indoor air – and here’s how you can do it.

 1. Add a Whole-Home Humidifier to Your Furnace

-The most surefire way to solve your winter air woes is to get a whole-home furnace humidifier.
+The most surefire way to solve your winter air woes is to get a whole-home furnace humidifier (don’t confuse it with a dehumidifier).
 These humidifiers attach directly to your furnace, and will introduce the right level of humidity into your home so you stay happy, healthy, and itch-free.